menghanhui/ADA-Project/README.md

     While topics covered are mostly negative (terror attacks, crisis, scandals...) it is not possible to find a prevalent sentiment in the tweets and even different political parties share the same sentiment levels.

 # Dataset
-The key points of our analysis will be derived from the IRA dataset.
++ The key points of our analysis will be derived from the IRA dataset.
 In particular, we exploit both the earlier version and the updated one.
 We select tweets in Italian, excluding the other ones for the main analysis.

-For Italian socio-economic data the main reference was ISTAT, the National Institute of Statistics.
++ For Italian socio-economic data the main reference was ISTAT, the National Institute of Statistics.

-YouTrend provided data for the results of the 2018 General Elections in Italy.
++ YouTrend provided data for the results of the 2018 General Elections in Italy.

-Data on the Debt/GDP for European countries were retrieved from the IMF.
++ Economic indicators for some European countries (debt/GDP) were retrieved from the IMF.

 # A list of internal milestones up until project milestone 3
 UNTIL 7th NOV.